Structured Decision Making (SDM) Safety Plans

 • The CSW and SCSW determine it is safe to leave the child home (or in their current placement) with appropriate, immediately implemented, short-term safety interventions that mitigate the safety threat(s), and

-• The SDM Safety Assessment/SCP Safety Assessment tool results in a Safety Decision of "Safe with Plan."
+• The SDM Safety Assessment/SCP Safety Assessment/Safety Assessment for Congregate Care tool results in a Safety Decision of "Safe with Plan."

 In addition to ER and FM referral investigations, SDM Safety Plans can be used in Family Reunification (FR) cases for “Safe With Plan” Safety Decisions on the Reunification Safety Assessment portion (Part C) of the SDM Reunification Reassessment.
 For example: